Scroll

 Why do we own it?

-The a2 Milk Company has a small but growing share of the very lucrative Chinese infant formula market.
-We expect its market share to continue growing across a range of distribution channels.
+The a2 Milk Company has a growing share of the lucrative Chinese infant formula market.
+We expect its market share to continue growing across a range of market segments.
 In addition, there is potential for further upside from new products and geographies.

 What does it do?

-Vista Group is an innovative IT company primarily providing sophisticated software to cinema exhibitors.
-It has 35% worldwide market share with clients in over 100 countries.
+Vista Group is an innovative software company primarily providing operating solutions to cinema exhibitors.
+It has a leading worldwide market share with clients in around 100 countries.
 Its integrated software systems allow cinema exhibitors to run wide-ranging functions such as ticketing, food and beverage sales, staff and film scheduling, loyalty schemes, digital signage as well as external customer interfaces like websites, mobile apps and call centres.
 Vista Group also has a range of smaller group businesses that leverage its depth of data and cinema industry intellectual property.

 Why do we own it?

-We are attracted to Vista Group’s profitable core business which provides sophisticated software to cinema operators of all sizes.
-We believe that this business still has many years of growth ahead of it, plus will benefit from migrating customers to its cloud-based offering.
-Additionally, the company’s data analytics business (Movio) supplements this by providing valuable insights to exhibitors and studios.
+We are attracted to Vista’s core business which provides sophisticated specialist software to cinema operators of all sizes and software and data products to movie studios.
+We believe that this business still has many years of growth ahead of it as it benefits from migrating customers to its next generation cloud-based offering.

 What does it do?